GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation

-In this paper, we propose a simple yet effective graph-reinforced MLP-Like architecture, termed GraphMLP, which represents the first use of modern MLP dedicated to 3D human pose estimation.
+In this paper, we propose a new graph-reinforced MLP-Like architecture, termed GraphMLP, which represents the first use of modern MLP dedicated to 3D human pose estimation.
 Our GraphMLP inherits the advantages of both MLPs and GCNs, making it a \textit{global-local-graphical} unified architecture without self-attention.
-Extensive experiments show that the proposed GraphMLP achieves state-of-the-art performance and can serve as a strong baseline for 3D human pose estimation in both single frame and video sequence.
+Extensive experiments show that the proposed GraphMLP achieves state-of-the-art performance and can serve as a simple yet effective modern baseline for 3D human pose estimation in both single frame and video sequence.
 We also show that complex temporal dynamics can be effectively modeled in a simple way without explicitly temporal modeling, and the proposed GraphMLP in video reaches competitive results with fewer computational costs.

-Although the proposed approach has shown promising results, there are still some failure cases since our approach highly depends on the quality of 2D detection results.
-In the future, we will extend our approach to multi-view inputs to improve its robustness.
-Moreover, as the MLPs and GCNs in our GraphMLP are straightforward, we look forward to combining more powerful MLPs or GCNs to further improve the performance.
+Although the proposed approach has shown promising results, its performance is still limited by the quality of available datasets.
+High-quality 3D annotations rely on motion capture systems and are challenging and expensive to obtain.
+The most commonly used dataset for 3D human pose estimation, Human3.6M, lacks sufficient variations in terms of human poses, environments, and activities, which leads to models that do not generalize well to real-world scenarios.
+Domain adaptation and synthetic data are potential directions to improve the generalization ability of our approach.
+Moreover, since the MLPs and GCNs in our GraphMLP are straightforward, we look forward to incorporating more powerful MLPs or GCNs to further improve performance.